|What's good for your soul? TRAINS & SCARECROWS!

 The beautiful two-storey brick and sandstone building we call the Didsbury Museum, was built in 1907 and the school held its first school classes in 1908.
 It was converted to a temporary hospital during the influenza of 1918, and became a training area for men and women during World War II.
 It was designated a Provincial Historic Resource in early 2011.

-See our Inuit heritage collection of baskets, bone carvings, arrowheads, traditional regalia dresses, and items from one of the first white nurses in the Yukon, a Didsburian!
+Walk through the Indigenous heritage collection of baskets, bone carvings, arrowheads, traditional regalia dresses, and items from one of the first white nurses in the Yukon, a Didsburian!